 With wedding planning well underway and a to-do list that seems to only get longer and longer, there’s no doubt you’re ready to blow off some steam.
 Enter: your bachelorette party!
 When it comes to this celebratory occasion, some brides choose to zen out with a spa weekend, while others may want to party all night in Miami or Las Vegas.
-Searching for a middle ground?
-Consider a winery bachelorette party.
+But for those searching for a middle ground, a winery excursion might be something to consider.

 Meet the Expert

-Michelle Manas is a co-founder of Uncorked Escapes, a luxury travel advisory company that specializes in wine-focused trips.
+Michelle Manas is the co-founder of Uncorked Escapes, a luxury travel advisory company that specializes in wine-focused trips.
 She is based in California.

 Looking to infuse your winery-focused bachelorette weekend with an air of Southern refinement?
 Look no further than this college town, home to the University of Virginia, and the surrounding Albemarle countryside.
-When it comes to accommodations, your options range from the posh Keswick Hall, which reopened last summer with clay tennis courts, an infinity pool, and a swanky new restaurant by internationally lauded chef Jean-Georges Vongerichten, to the artsy Quirk, a colorful and contemporary hotel with a scene-y rooftop bar and cooler-than-it-should-be gift shop.
+When it comes to accommodations, your options range from the posh Keswick Hall—which reopened in 2021 with clay tennis courts, an infinity pool, and a swanky new restaurant by internationally lauded chef Jean-Georges Vongerichten—to the artsy Quirk, a colorful and contemporary hotel with a scene-y rooftop bar and even cooler gift shop.